Centennial Domestic Violence Attorneys

 Individuals who have been accused of domestic violence have the right to a jury trial, which may take days or weeks while evidence and testimony are presented against and in favor of the defendant.
 A plea bargain offer may be made before, during, or after the trial, which will include whether there will be prison time, whether probation will be required and whether there will be any additional consequences.

-How Serious Is a Domestic Violence Charge?
+How Serious Is a Domestic Violence Charge in Colorado?

 A domestic violence charge can affect your parental rights, employment opportunities, and other aspects of your life, including federal restrictions related to gun ownership, government employment, military service and citizenship status.